michaelbrawn/homebridge-deebot-wiki/Supported-Devices.md

 * N79S
 * 907

-These models are supported by the `ecovacs-deebot.js` client so should work with this plugin:
+These models are supported by the `ecovacs-deebot` client so should work with this plugin:

 * 900/901
 * Ozmo 920
 * Ozmo 930
 * Ozmo 950

-These models are known to work by the `ecovacs-deebot.js` client so should work with this plugin:
+These models are known to work by the `ecovacs-deebot` client so should work with this plugin:

 * Slim 2
 * 600/601